matrix-io/matrix-creator-android-things/README.md

     ./gradlew installDebug
     adb shell am start admobilize.matrix.gt/.MainActivity
 ```
-on your adb logcat will obtain sensors status and everloop leds will are animated.
+on your adb logcat will obtain sensors status and everloop leds will be animated.

 ### (OPTIONAL) Contribute or build xc3sprog programer code